 It’s not hard to see why.

-With that in mind, in this article we’re going to discuss seven tips for dealing with sensitive issues in a one-on-one mentor meeting.
+That doesn't necessarily mean the relationship is set up for failure.
+Follow these seven tips for dealing with sensitive issues in a one-on-one mentor meeting.

 Allow the other person to share their feelings